 Human Translation vs. Google Translate in 2015

-We don’t offer visual translation just yet, but as one of the only language services companies that offers both document translation and audio translation, we were curious: How well do our human translators match up to the machines?
+We don’t offer visual translation just yet, but as one of the only language services companies that offer both document translation and audio translation, we were curious: How well do our human translators match up to the machines?
 Could the machines imbue their translations with the nuances and thoughtful choices that we expect from human translators?

 We enlisted two of our Spanish translators, Adriana and Gaby, to participate in a two-part test.
 For the first test, Google Translate and Adriana were required to translate a promotional document about Argentina’s National Beekeeping Council from Spanish into English.
 For the second test, both contenders had to translate approximately one minute of spoken Spanish audio into English.